neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 For this example, we specify the total fission power by which to normalize OpenMC's tally results (because OpenMC's tally results are in units of eV/source particle).
-Next, we indicate which blocks in the `[Mesh]` should be considered as "solid" (and therefore send temperatures into OpenMC) with `solid_blocks`.
+Next, we indicate which blocks in the `[Mesh]` should be considered for temperature feedback using the `temperature_blocks` parameter.
 Here, we specify temperature feedback for the pellet (blocks 2 and 3) and the cladding (block 1).
-During the initialization, [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) will automatically map from MOOSE elements to OpenMC cells, and store which MOOSE elements are "solid."
+During the initialization, [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) will automatically map from MOOSE elements to OpenMC cells, and store which MOOSE elements are providing feedback.
 Then when temperature is sent into OpenMC, that mapping is used to compute a volume-average temperature to apply to each OpenMC cell.

-!alert note
-While we use nomenclature
-like `solid_blocks`, these blocks don't need to actually represent *solids* - we only use this verbage to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids to preserve mass).

 This example uses cell tallies, as indicated by `tally_type`.